open-contracting/standard/docs/schema/reference.md

 Apart from documents, the majority of planning information is held within the budget block.
 This is designed to allow both machine-readable linkable data about budgets, cross-referencing to data held in other standards such as the [Fiscal Data Package](https://specs.frictionlessdata.io/fiscal-data-package/) or [International Aid Transparency Initiative Standard](https://iatistandard.org/en/), and human readable description of the related budgets and projects, supporting users to understand the relationship of the contracting (or planning) process to existing projects and budgets even where linked data is not available.

+The `planning.budget.projectID` field should not be used to disclose the identifier of an infrastructure or PPP project.
+Rather, this field is used to disclose the identifier of a programme of work as it appears in a budget, like a national or state budget.
+Since such programmes of work can include many infrastructure projects, it is necessary to disclose their identifiers separately.
+Use the the `planning.project.id` field to disclose the identifier of an infrastructure or PPP project.

 ````{admonition} Example
 :class: hint